A staging site is a testbed where you can check whether any changes you’ve planned for your website work as expected.

 Creating a Staging Site Using WP Staging Plugin

-The WP staging plugin creates a clone website with a copy of your database on a subfolder of the central WordPress installation on your hosting server.
+As is usually the case, if you use WordPress, you can rely on the enormous pool of plugins.
+The WP staging plugin creates a clone website with a copy of your database on a subfolder of the main WordPress installation.

 Install WP Staging on your WordPress

 The first thing to do is install and activate the WordPress Staging plugin if you haven’t already.
 The steps below will take you through it.